King of Kings and Lord of Lords

 Dan 2:37 Thou, O king, art a king of kings: for the God of heaven hath given thee a kingdom, power, and strength, and glory.

-Kings were referred to as King of Kings because it was about their prominence in the land, their wealth and power, often displayed by their horses, chariots, horsemen, companies and much people.
+Kings were referred to as King of Kings because it was about their prominence in the land, their wealth and power, often displayed by their horses, chariots, horsemen, companies, and many people.

 It Was All God Arranged or God Allowed